-Don’t Tase Me, Bro! is a catchphrase taken from a video of University of Florida student Andrew Meyer getting tasered by a security personnel after being forcibly removed from an open Q & A session with U.S. Senator John Kerry.
+Don't Tase Me, Bro! is a catchphrase taken from a video of the University of Florida student Andrew Meyer getting tasered by security personnel after being forcibly removed from an open Q & A session with U.S. Senator John Kerry.

 On September 17th, 2007, Senator John Kerry gave a speech at the University of Florida as part of the Constitution Day forum organized by the school’s student government.
 Nearing the end of the event, undergraduate student Andrew Meyer walked up to the microphone stand and criticized Kerry for repeatedly evading his questions: